loosehose/Apollonator/README.md

   <img src="https://user-images.githubusercontent.com/75705022/212420146-b2ccb43b-f803-49a9-a362-50ba4e789048.png" />
 </p>

 Apollonator is a Python utility that sends requests to the Apollo.io API to retrieve person's email and title.
 It reads the person's name and organization from a text file and returns the extracted email and title.
+Let's say you scraped a list of names from LinkedIn and there are users such as 'LinkedIn Member' within your list.
+This script is set up to ignore that exact string of words.

 The retrieved information can optionally be saved into an Excel file for further use.